Great Tibet Tour Logo GREAT TIBET TOUR ®

 Lhasa and Nearby

 Once arrive in Lhasa, you can explore this 1,300-year-old city.
 The top three must-see highlights are Potala Palace, Jokhang Temple, and Barkhor Street.
-Step into the splendid Potala Palace, you can have a view of Thangkas, Buddha statues, paintings, and Buddhism artworks.
+Step into the splendid Potala Palace, and you can have a view of Thangkas, Buddha statues, paintings, and Buddhist artworks.
 In front of the sacred Jokhang Temple, you can see many devoted pilgrims worshipping.
 On Barkhor Street, it’s a good choice to buy some Tibetan handicrafts and Buddhist items.
 You can also follow the local Tibetans and do kora around Jokhang Temple.
 Turn to the suburb of Lhasa, the biggest Tibetan Monastery Drepung will be your next destination.
-You also won’t miss debating monks at the most beautiful Tibetan Monastery - Sera.
+You also won’t miss debating monks at the most beautiful Sera Monastery.
 In this 600-year-old temple, monks debate about Buddhism every afternoon from Monday to Saturday.

 Potala Palace